-- 1. The contractor shall ensure that all workers are trained and deemed competent in the specific aspects of the work that they will perform.
+The contractor shall ensure that all workers are trained and deemed competent in the specific aspects of the work that they will perform.
 The contractor shall also ensure that all workers are fully aware of the intrinsic hazards and controls to be used for mitigation of identified hazards.

-- 2. All workers employed on a Veren Inc. work site shall have the required H&S and required government training certification needed to perform the tasks they have been assigned.
+All workers employed on a Veren worksite shall have the required health and safety and required government training certification needed to perform the tasks they have been assigned.

-- 3. At a minimum, all contractors' workers shall have the following H&S training and certificates to access all Veren Inc. work sites:
+At a minimum, all contractors' workers shall have the following health and safety training and certificates to access all Veren worksites:

-- Veren Inc. Safety Orientation
+- Veren Safety Orientation or Common Safety Orientation (CSO) offered through Energy Safety Canada

 - First Aid

-- H2S Alive
+- H2S Awareness

 - TDG (if required by regulations)

 - WHMIS (if required by regulations)